manthan-jsharma/Holon-AI-Backend/README.md

 - Python 3.8 or higher
 - Alibaba Cloud account with ASR service enabled
 - API keys for Alibaba Cloud If no ALibaba Keys, then Follow Below Steps
-# Alternative
-- Qwen Models(I have Used Qwen/Qwen1.5-0.5B which is around 1 GB to download, you can also use Qwen-2 which is smaller)
-- ffmpeg-Whisper, and HuggingFace Pipeline with Langchain

 ### Environment Variables